 Threatening in the first-degree involves the same type of situations but includes the use of a hazardous substance or weapon or with an intent to cause evacuation of a public place.
 This crime is usually a Class D felony punishable by up to five years in prison and a fine of up to $5,000.

-Other Domestic Violence Arrests in Greenwich
+Other Domestic Abuse Arrests in Greenwich

 Some of the more common crimes in addition to threatening and assault and the corresponding maximum penalties are: